scottmartin924/github-cache/README.md

 ## Building the jar and running (if desired)
 Build the project using maven.
-In particular, if you navigate to the root directory of the project and run the command `mvn clean package` there will an executable jar file created in the target directory called `github-cache-0.0.1-SNAPSHOT.jar`.
+In particular, if you navigate to the root directory of the project and run the command `mvn clean package` there will be an executable jar file created in the target directory called `github-cache-0.0.1-SNAPSHOT.jar`.
 To run this jar use the command
 ```
-java -jar github-cache-0.0.1-SNAPSHOT.jar --server.port={port}
+java -jar target/github-cache-0.0.1-SNAPSHOT.jar --server.port={port}
 ```
 where `port` is the port to start the service on.